WVU's season lies with 'perfectionist' Stevenson

 “I like to consider myself a perfectionist,” he said.
 “I make shots, miss shots ... but I want to make them all.
 I’ll go back and watch the tape and I’m like ‘I could have made that, too, if I had my left foot here, right here or was on-balance here.’”

-He is, you can say with some surety, his one biggest critic.
+He is, you can say with some surety, his own biggest critic.
 He sees that as a flaw, although he may be underestimating the drive that comes with being a perfectionist.

 “I’m just crazy.
 You can ask my teammates,” he said.

-You really don't have to.
+You really don’t have to.
 Erik Stevenson is forever yelling or talking on the court, verbose and animated.
-He may beat his chest, scream on the student section, or even make an obscene gesture at former Big 12 Player of the Year Marcus Smart, who was sitting in the student section at Oklahoma State— which cost a technical foul and probably the ball game.
+He may beat his chest, scream at the student section, or even make an obscene gesture at former Big 12 Player of the Year Marcus Smart, who was sitting in the student section at Oklahoma State, which cost a technical foul and probably the ball game.

 “That’s just another step in my personal development.”